GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

-And the Earth (Adam) knew Life (Eve) his woman, and she conceived and bore Acquired (Cain), and said, "I have acquired a man with He-Who-Is."
+And the Earth (Adam) knew Life (Eve) his woman, and she conceived and bore Acquired (Cain), and said, "I have acquired a man with He-Who-Is (YHWH)."

 And she added to her birthing, his brother Vapor (Abel).
 And Vapor (Abel) was a shepherd of flock,